hapax/hapax.github.io/assets/spotit.md

 precisely one card.
 Why not two, or three, or no constraint at all?
 Or dually, why not allow for an overlap of more than one symbol?
-The answers won't be projective geometries, but they may be interesting.
+The answers won't be projective geometries.
+But they may still be interesting!

 #### Combinatorial designs